The Number Of Hungry And Homeless Students Rises Along With College Costs

 "I knew that I really loved learning, but I wasn't sure if I was going to fit into the education system."

-She says she's been pleasantly surprised by Bunker Hill, though.
+She says she has been pleasantly surprised by Bunker Hill, though.
 "This is a really good place to figure out where you might go with your education," she says.

 Across the country, college administrators are increasingly seeing students like her.